tanguyLC01/PersonalisationExperience/README.md

 ## Configuration
 The configuration files are in the `conf` folder.
 We use Hydra system to be able to handle multiple configurations at once.<br>
-The main usage is to create/change the configurations in `client_config`, `dataset`, `model` to fit to desire strategy and then, go to the `base` file to change the defaults value to the corresponding modified/new sub-files.<br>
+The main usage is to create/change the configurations in `client_config`, `dataset`, `model` to fit to desire strategy and then, go to the `base` file to change the default values to the corresponding modified/new sub-files.<br>
 For example, if we want to launch a FedRep experiment on cifar-10 with a dirichlet partitioner :
 <ul>
 <li> We will change the value of <i>algorithm</i> and <i>client_config</i> to <i>fedrep</i> in base.yaml.</li>